 — Andrew Spector, MD, Neurologist, Sleep Medicine Specialist

-Harmony does not provide grants to individuals unless an individual is acting as sponsor investigator of an investigator-sponsored study/research.
-No grants, sponsorships, or charitable contributions are offered or provided in exchange for endorsing or prescribing Harmony products or for a commitment to continue prescribing Harmony products.
+All awards are paid directly to the requesting organization, and never to an individual.
+No funding is offered or provided in exchange for endorsing or prescribing Harmony products or for a commitment to continue prescribing Harmony products.
 In other words, any quid pro quo is strictly prohibited.

 Any funding provided by Harmony will be in compliance with all applicable laws, rules, and regulations.